OTC: INSD Investor Notice: Update in Lawsuit against Instadose Pharma Corp. announced by the Shareholders Foundation

 On August 25, the Clerk of the court made an Entry of Default on the Docket as to both Defendants.

 Those who purchased Instadose Pharma Corp.
-(OTC: INSD) shares should contact the Shareholders Foundation, Inc.
+INSD shares should contact the Shareholders Foundation, Inc.

 CONTACT: